Regina Psychology ServicesSERVICES FOR CHILDREN, ADOLESCENTS, ADULTS, FAMILIES AND SCHOOLS

 How it Works

 When the report is complete, the parent(s) are invited to an assessment debrief session.
-During this session we review the assessment outcomes and details of the report.
+During this session, we review the assessment outcomes and details of the report.
 You will have the opportunity to ask questions and really understand the meaning of the results.
 You will be invited to review the report and provide feedback.
-Although there are certain things that cannot be altered in the report, it is important to Stacey that you have a final report that you are comfortable with and that adequately represents the child you know.
+Although there are certain things that cannot be altered in the report, it is important to us you have a final report that you are comfortable with and that adequately represents the child you know.